mikehans/mh-id-au-nextjs/data/projects/react-starter-kit.md

 type: "project"
 publish: true
 ---
+> EDIT (6 Dec 2022): I no longer think this is a good idea.
+Instead, Vite gives me everything I was hoping to get with
+> this project and more.
+See my post on using [Vite for React projects](/blog/vite-for-react-projects).

 *Project Source:* https://github.com/mikehans/ReactStarterKit

 My React JS starter kit came about as I was dissatisfied with Create React App.
 Create React App is a kitchen sink project - it has everything.
 A bare project comes in at around 700MB.
 This is of no use to me for most of my projects, which are quite small and I want to get going on them quickly.
 The sheer mass of Create React App prevents me from getting going quickly.